 They may also rest on their laurels and become less innovative than companies thinking up newer and better ways of doing things.
 The only real ‘advance’ we have seen from Google in recent years is the new autocomplete feature that tries to fill in your search as you type it.

 1. WOT (Web Of Trust) website safety ratings are integrated directly into the search results for safer searching.
-WOT maintains a database of ‘safe’ and ‘unsafe’ websites based on other users’ experiences on the web and puts a simple red, yellow or green flag next to each search result as an indication of whether the site is viewed as dangerous, suspicious or safe.
+WOT maintains a database of ‘safe’ and ‘unsafe’ websites based on other users’ experiences on the web and puts a simple red, yellow or green flag next to each result as an indication of whether the site is viewed as dangerous, suspicious or safe.

-2. Useless websites that contain no real content, just adverts, are banned from the DDG search results, making it easier to pick out genuinely useful results.
+2. Useless websites that contain no real content, just adverts, are banned from the DDG results, making it easier to pick out genuinely useful results.

 3. DDG does not collect or share personal information which better protects your privacy as your search history can’t be tied to you.

 DDG prevents this – when you click on a link in DDG, your request is redirected in such a way that it does not send your search terms to other sites.
-The other sites will know that you visited them, but they will not know what search you entered beforehand.
+The other sites will know that you visited them, but they will not know what data you entered beforehand.

-4. DDG includes ‘zero-click’ (instant) answers in a red box at the top of some searches e.g. searching for ‘age of Barack Obama’ immediately gives his exact age in years, months and days in a red box above the list of search results.
+4. DDG includes ‘zero-click’ (instant) answers in a red box at the top of some searches e.g. looking for ‘age of Barack Obama’ immediately gives his exact age in years, months and days in a red box above the list of results.
 You don’t have to trawl through lots of websites to find the answer (like you would have to if using Google).

-Zero-click answers are most likely to be available for factual requests – E.g. the age of famous people, height of a mountain, population of a country etc which you would normally have to find by visiting and trawling through the websites found in the search results.
+Zero-click answers are most likely to be available for factual requests – E.g. the age of famous people, height of a mountain, population of a country etc which you would normally have to find by visiting and trawling through the websites found in the results.

-5. DDG search results are listed as ‘scrolling’ results in a single page which can be scrolled down much quicker than having to click through multiple pages with perhaps only 10 results on each page.
+5. DDG results are listed as ‘scrolling’ results in a single page which can be scrolled down much quicker than having to click through multiple pages with perhaps only 10 results on each page.

 In Google, to see more than the first page of results you have to click ‘Next’ or click the page number you want to move to.
 Whereas DDG shows all results in a single page that continually extends downwards as you scroll down it – no need to click anything, just keep moving down the screen and it keeps displaying more and more results.